mP1/j2cl-maven-plugin/Readme.md

 - Maven coordinates may have a wildcard in the version.
 - Archives with annotation processors will be automatically added.
-- Archives with JRE classes will be automatically added.
+- Archives with JRE classes (including bootstrap) will be automatically added.

 ## classpath-scope